Natural Selection (Art Department album): Critical reception

 Critical reviews for Natural Selection were generally mixed.
-AllMusic's David Jeffries was very positive towards the album as a unique mixture of a "nocturnal and cool profile" with mainstream pop music elements such as "hip-hop-styled shouts and quirky lyrics."
+AllMusic's David Jeffries was positive towards the album as a unique mixture of a "nocturnal and cool profile" with mainstream pop music elements such as "hip-hop-styled shouts and quirky lyrics."
 As he stated in a nutshell, "Art Department shape all [their] influences into a sound that's entirely their own dream world, one where David Lynch, shoegaze, and dream pop are all touchstones, yet there's a youthful edge and their pointed, post-everything attitude is always ready to burst any pre-conceived bubbles."

 Differently, Clash, while considering it a decent house album, felt it was too traditional of its style to elevate it above similar records.
 In less favorable reviews, the Las Vegas Weekly criticized Natural Selection for possibly being too alienating to mainstream electronic dance listeners, primarily due to "its menacing basslines boasting an edge rather than fluidity and Glasgow rendering his vocals so melancholic that it pushes AD’s post-millennial electronic forays further into dystopia." musicOMH similarly summarized that, despite having the right "present and correct" sounds and structures, the album's potential was ruined by a lack of energy, where the listener feels "tired but not even being able to move to go to bed."